xiaojie-qian/xiaojie-qian/README.md

 # Hi there, I am Xiaojie Qian @Berlin, Germany, aus Shanghai, China

 ## <img align="left" alt= "me" width="40px" src= "https://user-images.githubusercontent.com/58776067/170833834-d9283ef7-1ef1-4574-b793-66d2b279f964.png" /> I am a creative lady, a lifestyle blogger and an enthusiastic learner
-- 👋 I have a master of business and good in business analysis and marketing insights
+- <!--👋--> I have a master of business and good in business analysis and marketing insights
-- 👀 I am proficient in SQL and Tableau
+- <!--👀--> I am proficient in SQL and Tableau
-- 🌱 2022 goal: Master Python
+- <!--🌱--> 2022 goal: Master Python
-- 💞️ I’m looking to more opportunities to contribute to the public resouces and communities
+- <!--💞️-->I’m looking to more opportunities to contribute to the public resouces and communities
-- 📫 Reach me: xiaojie.qian@hhl.de
+- <!--📫--> Reach me: xiaojie.qian@hhl.de

 <br />